Skip to main content

 • up to 3 inches 3D Pvc patch – $300 (25 units MOQ – including shipping)

-BENEFITS: The biggest advantage of your design getting molded is the cheapest pricing.
-Because once you get a mold of your monogram, re-ordering becomes FREE.
-Our manufacturing keeps the mold of your monogram safe.
-If you need additional pieces of Pvc customized rubber-made monograms, it costs you less than $3 (shipping excluded).
+This setup cost is completely refundable if you don’t like the actual outcome.
+BENEFITS: The biggest advantage of your design being moulded is the most competitive pricing.
+Because once you get a mould of your monogram, re-ordering becomes FREE.
+Our manufacturing keeps the mould of your monogram safe.
+If you need additional pieces of PVC customised rubber-made monograms, it costs you less than $3 (shipping excluded).

 Durability Comparison